 - Conducted as a half or full day workshop

-- You may wish to incorporate a site visit of your customers’ premises and operations to help you better understand the environment with which they operate as well as the issues and challenges they may face
+If feasible, you may wish to incorporate a site visit of your customers’ premises.
+This could help you better understand the environment in which they operate, and also present a more immediate view of the issues and challenges they face.

 - Business strategy and objectives (of both your company and customer)